sabiruzzaman/assignment-1/README.md

 # 📱 Home Screen

 Welcome to the **Home Screen** of our application!
-Below are the screenshots showcasing the UI design and features.
+Below are the screenshots showcasing the UI design.

 ## 🌟 Screenshots